 Endocrine-disrupting chemicals (EDCs) are chemicals, or mixtures of chemicals, that interfere with any aspect of hormone action.
-With the exception of some compounds used as pharmaceuticals and pesticides, these chemicals are not designed to have effects on endocrine systems.
-Rather, they are designed, produced, and marketed for specific uses including in consumer products, food storage containers, personal care products and elsewhere.
+These chemicals are designed, produced, and marketed largely for specific industrial purposes (plasticizers, pesticides, food-packaging, etc).
+They are present in the environment, consumer products, food storage containers, personal care products, and elsewhere.
 Some EDCs are also found in certain natural foods and may become further concentrated during processing.
-EDCs are often released into the environment, and over the last decade, endocrine research has highlighted the potential impacts on human health and the environment following widespread exposure to EDCsi.
+Over the last decade, endocrine research has highlighted the potential impacts on human health and the environment following widespread exposure to EDCs.
 Consequently, public interest in possible health threats posed by EDCs has intensified in recent years, leading to the development of policies, laws and regulations designed to mitigate EDC related health risks.
-The European Union (EU) has introduced specific legislative obligations to eliminate EDCs in plant protection products and biocidal productsii and is considering further policy changes to minimize exposure to EDCs in consumer goods and prevent disease
+The European Union (EU) has introduced specific legislative obligations to eliminate EDCs in pesticides and biocidal productsi and is considering further policy changes to minimize exposure to EDCs in consumer goods and prevent disease.ii

-The Endocrine Society aims to ensure that policies governing EDCs consider the full body of research into these chemicals.
+The Endocrine Society aims to ensure that policies governing EDCs consider the full body of research into EDCs.
 As the largest global professional organization for endocrine research and the clinical practice of endocrinology, the Society counts among its members the world's leading experts in endocrine science, including experts on EDCs and their effects.
-In its 2009 Scientific Statementiii, its 2012 Statement of Principles^{iv}, and in the 2015 Scientific Statement^v, the Society calls for additional research and updated regulatory process for to assess and reduce exposure to EDCs.
-The evaluation of chemicals for endocrine effects must consider scientific principles including latent and transgenerational effects; the possibility of mixture effects; and the concept of multi-organ or multisystem effects leading to observed toxicity.
-Moreover, hormones achieve effects at extremely low levels and nonmonotonic dose responses (NMDR), defined as a change in the sign (positive/negative) of the slope of a doseresponse relationship over the range of doses tested, are often observed in endocrine systems.
-Therefore. regulators must evaluate chemicals for effects at extremely low levels and also consider the possibility of complex dose-response relationships, including NMDR.
+In its 2009 Scientific Statementiii, its 2012 Statement of Principlesiv, and in the 2015 Scientific Statementv, the Society calls for additional research and updated regulatory processes for to assess and reduce exposure to EDCs.
+The evaluation of chemicals for endocrine effects must consider the scientific issues of latent and transgenerational effects, low-dose effects, non-monotonic dose responses (NMDR), and mixture effects.
 It is also critical that regulatory agencies appreciate that the consequences of EDC exposures depend upon the timing of exposure.
 Developmental stages-from prenatal life through adolescence-represent particularly vulnerable periods during which irreversible damage can result from exposure to low levels of EDCs.
-These scientific issues are not adequately addressed under the current Organization for Economic Cooperation and Development (OECD) screening guidelines, and require updated methodology and incorporation of newer, more sensitive endpoints for evaluating endocrine activity^{vi}.
-For example, while the fish life-cycle toxicity test focuses on GnRH neuron development in the brain after chronic exposure, developmental neuroendocrine disruption may not alter GnRH neuron proliferation or structure directly, but rather through alteration of one or more neuromodulators controlling GnRH secretion.
+These scientific issues are not adequately addressed under the current Organization for Economic Cooperation and

+Development (OECD) screening guidelines, and require updated methodology and incorporation of newer, more sensitive endpoints for evaluating endocrine activityvi.
+For example, while the fish life-cycle toxicity test focuses on GnRH development in the brain after chronic exposure, developmental neuroendocrine disruption may not alter GnRH neuron proliferation or structure directly, but rather through alteration of one or more neuromodulators controlling GnRH secretion.
 The primary research and clinical interest of the Endocrine Society is human health protection; however, impacts on wildlife are also of concern, in alignment with the 'One Health' concept adopted by the World Health Organization (WHO) and other national and international policymaking bodiesvii.